Chromatic splitting for the $K(2)$-local sphere at $p=2$: The decomposition of

 \item The class $\eta v_1 \myoneb+v_1^2\myoneb^2$ is a permanent cycle.
 If $x$ is any class detected by $\eta v_1 \myoneb+v_1^2\myoneb^2$, then $\beta(x)$ is detected by $\eta^2\chi+\eta v_1\chi^2$, and $2x = \beta(x)\eta$. \end{enumerate} \end{lem}

 \begin{proof} Recall we have

 We begin part (1).
-The class $\myoneb$ is a $d_3$--cycle by \fullref{prop:b0d3cycle}, hence it must be a permanent cycle by part (5) of \fullref{lem:serious-prelims}.
+The class $\myoneb$ is a $d_3$-cycle by \Cref{prop:b0d3cycle}, hence it must be a permanent cycle by part (5) of \Cref{lem:serious-prelims}.
 Let $y$ be a class detected by $\myoneb$ in the spectral sequence \eqref{eq:extra-localized1}.
-Since $\myoneb^2$ is the algebraic Bockstein of $\myoneb$, the Geometric Boundary Theorem (see \fullref{rem:whats-up-GBT}) implies $\myoneb^2$ is a permanent cycle for this spectral sequence and detects the Bockstein $\beta(y)$.
-By \fullref{lem:twoxtildes10} there must be an additive extension $2y=\beta(y)\eta$ in the spectral sequence.
+Since $\myoneb^2$ is the algebraic Bockstein of $\myoneb$, the Geometric Boundary Theorem (see \Cref{rem:whats-up-GBT}) implies $\myoneb^2$ is a permanent cycle for this spectral sequence and detects the Bockstein $\beta(y)$.
+By \Cref{lem:twoxtildes10} there must be an additive extension $2y=\beta(y)\eta$ in the spectral sequence.